 - (1) In addition to any and all other applicable provisions of this Code, light industrial uses shall: - a.
-Not store materials outside of any structure, unless screened from public view by opaque fencing or vegetative buffers. - b.
+Not store materials outside of any structure, unless screened

+- from public view by opaque fencing or vegetative buffers. - b.
 Conduct all activities associated with the industry in an enclosed structure. - c.
 Not store or manufacture hazardous materials, as defined by the State of New York. - d.
-Not undertake any process that is or will become noxious or offensive due to the emission of noise, smoke, dust, odors, gas or light.
+Not undertake any process that is or will become noxious or offensive due to the emission of noise, smoke, dust, odors, gas or light. - (2) For all Industrial Services uses in the LC and SC zones, the maximum gross floor area shall be 15,000 square feet.